Tsugunai (song)

 "Tsugunai" (つぐない; meaning "atonement" or "expiation"), is a song recorded by Taiwanese singer Teresa Teng.
 The original Japanese version was released on January 21, 1984, while the Mandarin version titled "Changhuan" (償還) was released a year later in August 1985 as part of her Mandarin album of the same name.
-Both versions of the song was composed by Miki Takashi, with the Japanese lyrics written by Araki Toyohisa and the Mandarin lyrics written by prominent lyricist Lin Huang Kun.
+Both versions of the song was composed by Miki Takashi, with the Japanese lyrics written by Araki Toyohisa and the Mandarin lyrics written by prominent lyricist Lin Huang-kun.

 The success of the song in Japan brought Teresa Teng to the international stage outside of the Chinese-speaking world, especially in Asia.
 Both versions are frequently covered by various Japanese-speaking and Chinese-speaking singers.
 "Tsugunai" and "Changhuan" are regarded as Teng's signature songs.

 Background

 Teresa Teng did not renew after she completed her contract with Polydor Records Japan, having seen lackluster sales result in Japan with her Japanese recordings and being temporary barred entry into Japan after her February 1979 passport fiasco, despite her moderate fame in Japan, in addition to already established fame in Chinese-speaking world.
 Meanwhile, she studied English and make music recordings in the United States.
 She also performed concerts both in US and Canada.

 Two years later in 1981, after Japan lifted entry ban against her, she joined with her former Polydor agent Minoru Funaki and his followers who all left Polydor to found a new music company Taurus Records, and began working on a new album.
 Hiroshi Nishida was tasked with promoting the new album.
 Owing to her past passport scandal, a number of his colleagues weren't keen about promoting her upcoming album, regarded her as a jinx to music rating.
 One even bet against the album's success, saying he was willing to walk upside down along Omotesando street if the album did well.
 Under these circumstances, he was compelled to make the right moves strategically to overcome Japanese music chart behemoth and made the new album an extremely successful one.
-After this massive victory since her last 1974 hit song as a debutante in Japanese music scene, Taurus Records' confidence grew and went on next two years on two successive wins.
+The song won several awards in a single year since her last 1974 hit song as a debutante in the Japanese music scene.
+Taurus Records' confidence grew and went on next two years on two successive wins.

 Regardless of version, the song tells a woman's story who had suffered too much for love.
 In the Japanese version, the song is about a woman who has to leave her lover.
 To her, leaving is the best way forward to make things right, wanting him to find a more suitable lover than her.
 Despite this, privately she wishes for him not to forget her.

 In the Mandarin version, the role is somewhat different.
 The song is about a man who has cheated on a woman.
 He tried to make amends with her but still carried on the affair.
 Having continued to love him, she tells him expiation is not an excuse to break her heart anymore, and she reluctantly leaves him.